ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 # Spread the Word / Call to action
-- I want them to take care of themselves and feel happier
-- If someone has a dark cloud there is probably some other spirits in their head who can hear you
-- you can spread a message: go to the cemetary
-- call to action?

-- pick something, are you going to be the talker?
-What about the person who just loves meditating?
-Are you going to hunt spheres and cure ailments like headaches and nausea?
-What about just getting your spiritual friends out of the house and to a pool, or a vitamin shop?
-What about just being a ghost hunter?
-- what role can you play here, how can you help
 - you've been picking up the peices of broken people for years, we're going to teach you how to stop them from breaking
-- when is the last time you were happy for no reason?
-We can give you that sometimes, sometime is better than never
+- So much spiritual literature, media, and human spiritual vessels emphasize that we are all connected.
+Well you know what?
+We fucking hate it.
+We're trying to break these connections.

 We do not want to dance on religious lines -- we want all of you, from any walk of life to help us fight this spiritual war.
 Regardless of your religion we all share the same enemies, united we can change the world.
 Not to exclude athiests or agnostics, if they're willing we need their help too.
 Our aim is to be non-denominational and invite the good, the bad and the ugly to join us.
 We need every able-bodied deity, angel, or demon, we need our frenimies and our enimies, we need YOUR frenimies and your enimies to join us.
 These problems aflict us all.

 Most of you don't want to fight a war, you barely want to get out of bed everyday.
 We want you to be safe, happy and comfortable but we also need your help.
 Focus on yourself first, where you live, where you work, your favorite places to go.
 Reap the rewards of our practices, but build a team and spread the word.
 Join your teammates as they clear their home, their work and their family & freinds.

+You can be a messenger instead of a warrior --  pick something, are you a big talker?
+We need people doing outreach as much as we need people meditating.
+What about the person who just loves meditating?
+Are you going to hunt spheres and cure ailments like headaches and nausea?
+What about just getting your spiritual friends out of the house and to a pool, or a vitamin shop?
+What about just being a ghost hunter?
+You decide what role you want to play.

-You can be a messenger instead of a warrior, at this point you should know how much better its possible to feel, but you will still regularily encounter other humans that give you that dark cloud ick.
+At this point you should know how much better its possible to feel, but you will still regularily encounter other humans that give you that dark cloud ick.
 Where ever the dark cloud is, there are spirits that share their human's head, and they can hear you.
 All you could say is: "Are you sick and tired of being sick and tired?
 We are a spiritual team doing some outreach.
 We've discovered a spiritual parasite making us all unwell, you can get rid of it by visiting any tree in any cemetary.
-If you get in a tree, it will feel like taking a shower, and it will make you feel better, happier.
+If you get in a tree for an hour, it will feel like taking a shower, and it will make you feel better, happier.
 We're trying to reach as many spirits as we can, give it a shot."

+At the very least, follow this guide and make sure you are feeling top-notch every day, you can not pour from an empty cup.
+Go to the cemetary for an hour a week, or as needed, make your rounds to the grocery store and the vitamin shops.
+Ensure your surroundings are peaceful by beating back the ghosts and the dark cloud around your home.
+Happiness may have seemed fleeting until now, but you are old enough to remember a time when it was easier to be happy.
+When is the last time you were happy for no reason?
+We can give you that sometimes, sometime is better than never.
+We're bringing back the good old days and it starts with YOU.

 An important thing to note is that this book was written in a very specific order, meant to wake you up and support you as quickly as possible.
 Once you've gone through it the first time, and gotten this far, you have no need to follow these steps in order.
 You can reference the Appendix: Exercizes to choose when you use any technique.

-So much spiritual literature, media, and human spiritual vessels emphasize that we are all connected.
-Well you know what?
-We fucking hate it.
-We're trying to break these connections.

-- summerize the table of contents, say the same things in a different way